Most people believe the harder they work out the more fat they burn. Most people are wrong.

 - When there are stairs, take them!

-FOR RUNNERS Long, slow distance runs will keep you in the fat-burning zone for your entire workout.
+Long, slow distance runs will keep you in the fat-burning zone for your entire workout.
 A few things to keep in mind:

 - Slow is the key word here.
 Keep your pace moderate enough to remain in your target heart-rate zone (60% to 70% of your max heart rate)